Waikato/meka/README.txt

 	* The MultilabelClassifier class is now (more appropriately) renamed ProblemTransformationMethod, and there is now a MultiLabelClassifier Interface.

+	* Tool tips and get/set options thoroughly elabourated throughout classifiers, and respective javadoc comments cleaned up

-	* Tutorial updated to reflecct changes
+	* Tutorial updated to reflect changes

-	* Minor bug fixes
+	* Minor bug fixes, e.g.,

+		- bug fixed in PSt when empty labelset appears